litespeedtech/lscache_wp/readme.txt

 == Changelog ==

+= 3.0.4 - Apr 23 2020 =
+* **Cloud** Apply Domain Key now can receive the error info in next apply action if failed to generate.
+* **GUI** Apply Domain Key timeout now will see the trouble shooting guidance.
+* **REST** Adding /ping and /token to REST GET for easier debug.

 = 3.0.3 - Apr 21 2020 =
 * **Conf** Settings from all options (data ini, defined constant, and forced) will be filtered and cast to expected type.
 * **Upgrade** CDN mapping and other multiple line settings will now migrate correctly when upgrading from v2 to v3.

 = 3.0.2 - Apr 17 2020 =
 * **GUI** More guidance on domain key setting page.
-* **QUIC.cloud** Now Apply Domain Key will append the server IP if it exists in Crawler Server IP setting.
+* **Cloud** Now Apply Domain Key will append the server IP if it exists in Crawler Server IP setting.

 = 3.0.1 - Apr 16 2020 =
 * **Data** Increased timeout for database upgrade related to version upgrade.
 Display a banner while update in progress.